Statement of Faith

 Matthew 28:19; Acts 2:38; Acts 10:47-48; Romans 6:4

 The Baptism of the Holy Spirit is a subsequent gift from God.
-Believers should desire this baptism to receive gifts of power from the Holy Spirit which help live every day in God’s will and win the lost to Christ.
+Believers should desire this baptism to receive gifts of power from the Holy Spirit, which help accomplish God’s will and win the lost to Christ.

 Matthew 3:11; Mark 1:8; Luke 3:16; John 1:33; Acts 1:5; Acts 1:8; Acts 2:4; Acts 11:16; 1 Corinthians 12:7-8